Koustav-1250/Java/GarbageCollection.md

--  GC
+## Garbage Collection in Java

-  - It is used to remove the objects stored in heap memory which has no reference.
+Garbage Collection (GC) is a crucial process in Java that removes objects stored in the heap memory when they no longer have any references.
+The Java Virtual Machine (JVM) decides when to perform garbage collection based on various factors.

-  - JVM decides when we want to process garbage collection.
+- **Calling the Garbage Collector**: We can explicitly call the garbage collector in our program using the `System.gc()` method.
+However, it's important to note that the JVM has its own logic to determine the optimal time for garbage collection, and manual invocation should be used judiciously.

-  - System.gc() is one way we can call garbage collector in our program
+- **Marking and Sweeping**: JVM utilizes two main strategies to identify unreferenced objects:

-  - So there are two strategies in which jvm finds out not used objects i.e MARKING and SWEEPING
+  1. **Marking**: This process involves identifying objects that are directly or indirectly referenced by the stack memory.
+It marks all live objects and treats the remaining unreferenced objects as "islands of isolation."
+Previously, a counting method was used, but it faced challenges with cyclic dependency of object references.

-      * So firstly we find out which object is having reference to stack memory and then we find the nested reference to that object in heap memory.
-Basically marking all the objects that are live directly and indirectly.
-The remaining unreferenced objects are defined as island of isolation.
+  2. **Sweeping**: This technique is employed by the JVM to remove the unreferenced objects.
+There are three different approaches:

-      * Older way garbage collection was done using counter method.
-But the cyclic dependecy of object reference was the problem in this method.
+     - **Normal Sweeping**: This method takes extra memory but requires fewer steps than other approaches.
-      * Sweeping is technique that JVM does to remove the unreference objects.
-So there are 3 ways it does,
+     - **Sweeping with Compacting**: It consumes more memory but involves an additional step of compacting the memory to optimize space.
-        a) normal sweeping -> takes extra memory but takes less steps than b.
+     - (Incomplete point)

-        b) sweeping with compacting -> more memory but takes one extra step of make the memory compact.
+- STOP THE WORLD: While marking the objects for garbage collection, the java application is paused.
+(Think Why ;) )

-        c)
+Understanding the various aspects of garbage collection is essential for optimizing memory usage and developing efficient Java applications.